 Covered Call Payoff

 A covered call involves owning the underlying asset and selling a call option against it.
-This strategy generates income but limits upside potential.
+This generates premium income but caps your upside potential.

 Result: